EmmellaBeatrice/shopping-list/README.md

 # shopping-list
-Shopping list helps a user make a list of items they want to buy while shopping, these items can be edited and deleted from the shopping list
+Shopping list helps a user to make a list of items they want to buy while shopping, these items can be edited and deleted from the shopping list
 ## Project setup
 ```
 npm install